regras/bcgui/README.md

 Before running the application, you need the consensus mechanism [PPoS](https://github.com/regras/bc_pos/tree/pos_graphic_interface), into which the application has been integrated.
 This link represents the testbed to evaluate PPoS consensus blockchain.

-After having access to the project, it is necessary to define the location of the blockchain database in the variable "databaseLocation" on line 18 of the "interface.py" file.
+After having access to the project, it is necessary to define the location of the blockchain database in the variable "databaseLocation" in the "GLOBAL PARAMETERS" section in the code header of the "interface.py" file.
 The blockchain data is a file named "blockchain.db" which is found in the "blocks" folder of the protocol [PPoS](https://github.com/regras/bc_pos/tree/pos_graphic_interface).

 After defining the variable "databaseLocation", the application can be started and executed together with the consensus protocol.